Lupin3000/Raspberry-PI-Tutorials/Metasploit/readme.md

 ## Preparation

-For the Metasploit (_first steps_) section and the Metaslpoit/Msfvenom (_final attack_) sections, you can create already some folders.
+For the Metasploit (_first steps_) section, and the Metaslpoit/Msfvenom (_final attack_) sections, you can create already some folders.

 ```shell
 # create some directories